-The consolidated financial statements of the Trust as at and for the year ended December 31, 2021, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of the Trust for the year ended December 31, 2022 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements are prepared on a going concern basis using the historical cost method, except for investment properties and certain financial instruments that are measured at fair value, which have been measured at fair value, as set out in the relevant accounting policies.
+These consolidated financial statements are prepared on a going concern basis using the historical cost method, except for investment properties and certain financial instruments, which have been measured at fair value, as set out in the relevant accounting policies.
+Management has used the best information available as at December 31, 2022 in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities and earnings for the year, including estimates of capitalization rates and stabilized net operating income ("NOI"), which ultimately impact the underlying valuation of the Trust's investment properties.